| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Short-Term Personnel

 Short-Term Personnel are defined as individuals participating in a research or learning activity for 30 or fewer consecutive days (1 month) or 15 or fewer total days over a six-month period.
+The intent of the Short-Term Personnel Role is to:

-• The intent is to permit an educational event, such as a visiting scientist sharing procedural knowledge or a summer student doing a rotation; the role of short-term personnel should not be used to fill employment gaps.
+1. Permit an educational event, such as a visiting scientist sharing procedural knowledge or a summer student doing a rotation.

 Silage